The study of the singly anti-charmed pentaquark production in b-factory: Introduction

-In this work, we will discuss the production of anti-charmed pentaquark states in b-factory via $B$ meson decays.
 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:Pentaquark}, we represent the tensor representations of anti-charmed pentaquark states and argue whether the ground states $S_{6}$ ($S_{0}^{0}$, $S_{\frac{1}{2}}^{0}$, $S_{-\frac{1}{2}}^{-}$, $S_{0}^{-}$, $S_{1}^{0}$ and $S_{-1}^{--}$) exceed the threshold for strong decay.
-In Sec.~\ref{sec:Decays}, we consider both the strong and weak decays the pentaquark ground states $S_{6}$.
-In Sec.~\ref{sec:production}, we present the possible production Hamiltonian of the pentaquark states $S$ from $B$ meson decays and select out the golden production channels for ground states $S$.
-In Sec.~\ref{sec:bfactories}, we analyze the production ground states $S_{6}$ from bottomed mesons and baryons at the b-factory.
+In Sec.~\ref{sec:Pentaquark}, we represent the tensor representations of anti-charmed pentaquark states and argue whether the ground states exceed the threshold for strong decay.
+In Sec.~\ref{sec:Decays}, we debate both the strong and weak decays of the pentaquark ground states.
+In Sec.~\ref{sec:production}, we provide the potential production Hamiltonian of the pentaquark ground states from $B$ meson decays and select out the golden production channels for ground states.
+We examine the production of the ground states from bottomed mesons and baryons at the b-factory.
 In Sec.~\ref{sec:summary}, a short summary is given.
-In Sec.~\ref{sec:appendix}, the production of $15$ and $15^{\prime}$ pentaquark states from $B$ meson decays are shown in detail.
+In Sec.~\ref{sec:appendix}, the production of the pentaquark exotic states $\boldsymbol{15}$ and $\boldsymbol{15^{\prime}}$ from $B$ meson decays is shown in detail.